Facebook Group Etiquette

 Enforce your group rules and update them as required.

-Create a pinned post if there is important information they need to see when joining.
+Create a pinned post if there is important information members need to see when joining.

 Tag members of your group if you are posting or commenting on something that may apply specifically to them.